Explained: What causes a tornado? | DW | 14.12.2021

 Most tornadoes are harmless and brief.
-But when a tornado falls outside the norm and collides with humans, it can cause incredible damage.
+But when a tornado falls outside the norm and collides with humans, it can cause severe damage and even death.

 That is what happened when a series of tornadoes hit the United States in early December, leaving a trail of destruction from Arkansas to Kentucky.
-Dozens of people died and many are still missing.
+Dozens of people were killed and many are still missing.

-The US National Weather Service described one of the tornadoesas "potentially historic" — due to it possibly being on the ground for the longest distance on record.

 -